RANGERS (27-13-4) at ISLANDERS (31-14-1)

 The Islanders (31-14-1) will be without Okposo, who has 44 points in 46 games, for the next 6-8 weeks because of an upper-body injury, the team announced after practice Monday.
 Okposo was placed on injured reserve Tuesday retroactive to Jan.
 19.

-"It's a huge loss … [he's] one of our leaders and certainly brings so much to the table, not only his goal-scoring and his offensive ability, but he just works so hard on his game and sets an example in so many ways," forward John Tavares said of Okposo.
+"It's a huge loss … [he's] one of our leaders and certainly brings so much to the table, not only his goal-scoring and his offensive ability, but he just works so hard on his game and sets an example in so many ways," center John Tavares said of Okposo.
 "He's just a bull on the puck and on the wall and he's done a lot of gritty things too.
 He's blocked a lot of shots for us this year and playing a lot of minutes.

 "It gives some guys some more opportunity … [they've] got to look forward to that and try to grasp that."